Ashina tribe: Turkic or East Asian

-the name "Ashina" is translated by some researchers as "wolf", cf. Tuoba 叱奴 *čino, Middle Mongol činua, Khalkha čono.Boodberg, 1936, p.
-182 However, Golden contends that derivation from Mongolic is mistaken.
+the name "Ashina" is translated by Boodberg as "wolf", cf. Tuoba 叱奴 *čino, Middle Mongol činua, Khalkha čono.
+Gumilev, on the other hand, considered 阿 (A) as a prefix, a respect marker placed before a name, and accepted 'shih-na' as činua, just as Boodberg did; thus, he concluded that A-shih-na means "noble wolf."
+Nevertheless, Golden contends that derivation from Mongolic is mistaken.